Public Health Nursing

 LEAD POISONING PREVENTION:

 Disease investigations on all reportable communicable diseases.
-Follow-up proved, contacts made, health education and guidance provided.
+Follow-up provider contact is made, health education and guidance provided.

 - Tuberculin Skin Testing (Mantoux)

 Rabies information, specimen handling and pre/post exposure treatment for humans.
-Rabies clinics are held for dogs and cats.
+Rabies clinics are held for dogs, cats and ferrets.
 All animal bites must be reported to our office.
 Please call 315-867-1176.